-What you need to know if you’re an executor of estate
+What you need to know if you’re an executor of estate duties

 Though that may seem like an honor, it’s usually a thankless assignment – and often a difficult one too.
-And you might be asking yourself, “what are my duties as executor of estate?”
+And you might be asking yourself, “What are my duties as executor of estate?”

 As important as it is to know what an executor does, it’s more important to understand what an executor cannot do.